pubmariner/hbx_enterprise/README.md

 mongod
 ```

-Get the mongodb dump (ask a team member)
-Go to the directory where the dump director is (one level above dump directory).
+Get the mongodb dump (ask a team member).
+Go to the directory where the dump director resides (i.e. one level above dump directory).
 ```
 mongorestore
 ```